Nanolx/NanoDroid/README.md

 * MPV (reason: last F-Droid build outdated)
 * OpenLauncher (reason: last F-Droid build outdated)

 those are still included in the repo itself.
-Also `build-package` now looks if the configuration files
+Also `build-package` looks if the configuration files

 * `.nanodroid-setup`
 * `.nanodroid-apps`
 * `.nanodroid-overlay`

-exist in the `data` directory of the repository, if so, those files are used when creating packages instead of the default ones.
+exist in the `data` directory of the repository, if so, those files are used when creating packages instead of the default ones from the `doc` directory.

 See the documentation below for more information on those files and what they do.